addiment/combustion/README.md

-# combustion
+# Combustion Engine

-A framework/template for creating games in C++ using SDL2
+A framework/template for creating games in C++ using SDL2.